 Proving Liability for a Winter Haven Drunk Driving Car Crash

 Liability is a critical issue in any Winter Haven drunk driving accident claim.
 To get compensation from the drunk driver, you will first have to go through Florida’s no-fault insurance system to get benefits under your own Personal Injury Protection (PIP) plan.
 Once you’ve done that, you can try to claim compensation from the drunk driver if you’ve sustained a “serious injury.”

 If your injuries meet the serious injury threshold, you can go after the other driver for additional compensation not covered by your PIP benefits.
 However, you will still have to prove the other driver was at fault.
-Some evidence that can be used to establish fault includes:
+In order to do so, we will use certain evidence to establish fault, including: